C# & .NET Online Test

 It can also be used to test junior programmers, but you should reduce your acceptance score drastically to compensate.

 Likewise, you can use it to test senior .NET developers as well, with an increased acceptance score.

 Some will argue that it's pointless to judge senior developers based on a test meant for mid-level developers.
 This is generally true if you're looking for specific skills in a candidate rather than a broad base of expertise.

 But at the same time, anyone can claim to be a senior developer on their resume.
-If you're concerned that candidates might be overstating their C# skills and accomplishments, this knowledge test is a good way to determine which ones can actually deliver what they promise.
+If you're concerned that candidates might be overstating their knowledge and accomplishments, this C# & .NET skills test is a good way to determine which ones can actually deliver what they promise.

 Other .NET Tests